Nishthajain7/Terminal-Hunt/README.md

 ## 2. Enter the wormhole

 You've found all you need to in Earth.
 Now it's time to leave Earth and go to Gargantua.
-To do so though, first you have to go to the **wormhole** near Saturn's ring but it's too well hidden.
+To do so though, first you have to go to the **wormhole** near Saturn's ring but it warps the space around it and is very difficult to find.
 Use one of your advanced tools to find the **wormhole**, make it executable and then go through it to get your second key

 ## 3. Analyze the planets in Gargantuan System